 An experienced trial and appellate attorney, Reid Phillips represents large companies and business owners in complex business disputes, including professional malpractice claims, defense of class action lawsuits, and defense of serious personal injury and death claims.

 Reid represents businesses and business owners before federal and state courts in lawsuits involving contracts, securities, antitrust, unfair competition, copyright and trademark infringement, and non-compete agreements.
-His recent experience includes the successful defense of shareholder, customer and employee class action lawsuits, a $4 million summary judgment in federal court for a seller of corporate assets in a contract dispute, a $2.7 million jury verdict in favor of a small business owner, and a summary judgment in favor of an insurer in a coverage dispute.
+His recent experience includes the successful defense of shareholder, customer and employee class action lawsuits in retail, banking and manufacturing businesses.

 Reid has experience representing legal and accounting professionals in professional liability litigation.

 Reid represents banks, business owners and investors in state and federal court litigation and arbitration related to banking, securities and antitrust issues.
 He has consistently been recognized by top industry publications, including The Best Lawyers in America© and Benchmark Litigation, for his litigation success in these areas.

 Reid defends railroads and product manufacturers before state and federal courts in wrongful death, serious personal injury and products liability claims.